top of page

 Best Beach: Salagdoong Beach

-An adventure beach with cliff jumps, snorkelling and crystal waters.
+An adventure beach with cliff jumps and crystal waters with some of Siquijor's best snorkelling.
 Although a little drive away, we think it’s worth it.

 Off The Beaten Track: Cantabon Cave